 Age waivers for non-prior service enlistments are very rare.
 Generally, these are approved for those who started the enlistment process within the required age limits but were unable to complete the process and ship to basic training before their birthday.
 In these cases, only a couple of months of age was waived.
-However, in a world of increased need for certain skills, the military will waive prospective candidates and even recruit people with language, cyber, medical, or other skills to name a few.
+However, in a world of the increased need for certain skills, the military will waive prospective candidates and even recruit people with language, cyber, medical, or other skills to name a few.

 There have been years in the Navy, for instance, where Catholic priests, surgeons, and nurses have joined well into their forties and even their fifties to fill the needs of the Navy, especially during wartime deployments.

 Prior Service Enlistments